nawodyaishan/nawodyaishan/README.md

 ### Hi there 👋

-## I am Nawodya Ishan.
-Currently undergraduate from Sri Lanka Technological Campus envolving in Web and AI Dev.
+## I am Nawodya Ishan

+### Currently undergraduate from Sri Lanka Technological Campus envolving in Web and AI Dev.

 Here are some ideas to get you started: